menu

 Demographics

-The percentage of adults in Bismarck with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.69% of adults in Bismarck have a bachelor's degree or advanced degree.
+The citizens of Bismarck are slightly less educated than the national average of 21.84% for the average city or town: 15.69% of adults in Bismarck have a bachelor's degree or advanced degree

 The per capita income in Bismarck in 2022 was $28,302, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $113,208 for a family of four.
 However, Bismarck contains both very wealthy and poor people as well.